 That passage never comes.
 That the Curly that Faubel gives us 21 2 hours later is no no wiser, no smarter and the arc of his dramatic journey is flat is emblematic of a production that, on the whole, falls short of its opportunities..

 The most telling of those missed opportunities is a first-act scene in which Curly tries to assert his manly territorial prerogatives by paying a visit to Jud Fry (played by Austin Dyrant with a chilling, roiling, brooding temperament), to size up and serve an implied warning to his perceived competition for Laurey (played by the remarkable Diane Phelan with a compelling blend of maturity and vulnerability, intelligence and naivete that lift her far above any man on stage), niece and ward of Jud's boss, Aunt Eller (a feisty, engaging Kristine Zbornik).
-It's a scene fraught with threat, male posturing and assertion; two roosters asserting authority over the hen house.
-But this Curly's playful childishness is a poor substitute for wiliness.
-This Curly poses no threat at all, implied or otherwise.

 The problems are not Faubel's alone.
 Chasten Harmon's insistent, overblown Ado Annie wears out her welcome early.
 As Will Parker, Matt Gibson does little with his material, especially his songs, which he delivers with straightforward, flat phrasing and even rhythm.